dsnipe/freight-market-rails/README.md

 Messaging on RabbitMQ
 Gems:
 * [Bunny](https://github.com/ruby-amqp/bunny) – RabbitMQ client
-* [sneakers](https://github.com/jondot/sneakers) – watching on Rabbit queses.
+* [sneakers](https://github.com/jondot/sneakers) – watching on Rabbit queues.
 Can work same as Sidekiq.
 Idea from [blog post](http://codetunes.com/2014/event-sourcing-on-rails-with-rabbitmq/)

 TODO:
 * build node.js api and communicate with rails (req/res type communication)

 ## Disclaimer
 I made this code as an example of the some (not all) principles of DDD in RoR.
 And how RoR can be part of SOA architecture.